OllieTerrance/Beatbit/README.md

 The `loop` value can be omitted if the pattern fills the last whole beat (in the example, it would actually default to `7`, hence the explicit definition is required).
 If no melodies are specified, the default at time zero is `{"map": [0]}` -- that is, a simple on-beat pattern.

 In Beatbit, there are two such pattern variables: `melody` and `rhythm`.
 The former controls player firing rate, whist the latter affects enemy spawn rates.
+Both of these can also be used inside changesets.